znagler/find_lane_lines/README.md

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-Part 2 of the notebook uses a few computer vision techniques to illuminate the lane lines as much as possible,  The first is an application of a Sobel filter for edge detection in both the X and Y directions.
+Part 2 of the notebook uses a few computer vision techniques to illuminate the lane lines as much as possible.
+The first is an application of a Sobel filter for edge detection in both the X and Y directions.
 After the filter, I also convert the image to binary– each pixel is 'yes' or 'no' depending on the amount of edge detected and a provided threshold.
 Picking good threshold values is a matter of experimentation and eyeballing.
 Here's what the same image looks like with the Sobel threshold function applied.

 ![alt text][image3]